 On-site parking opens one hour prior to when the haunt opens.
 Please don't arrive sooner than this; you'll probably find the gates closed!

 Our on-site parking is free, and usually adequate for our crowds but on busy nights we may fill up.
-In that case we ask you to come later that evening, or to find nearby off-site parking and walk in.
+In that case we ask you to come later that evening, or carpool with a friend, or find nearby off-site parking and walk in.

 We will post a notice on the main page of this web site by 5pm that day.

 Dress like you're going hiking.
 Comfortable, autumn clothing, and good footwear.
+Your clothes may get dirty!
 Open-toed shoes, sandals, and flip-flops are NOT permitted.
 Evenings may be cold; jackets are recommended.

 YES!
 The smallest openings are a creepy cramped 20" square and a 15"x30" rectangular opening.
 This is not a problem for most people.
 However, if you absolutely cannot handle it, make your fear known and a security guard will escort you through a much larger bypass.
 Note that when you use a bypass passageway, you will not experience all the thrills and terrors we have in store for you.

 Not if you're careful.
 There are some water-based features that suddenly "explode" and may get you a bit wet.
 Or if one of your "friends" splashes you from the swamp or the many water attractions, then all bets are off.
 Portions of the haunt are out-doors, so if it rains or snows, well... you'll be part of nature.

 No!
 We give our monsters strict instructions about contact (no contact!).
 There may be incidental, accidental contact as a monster goes by; or if you need a hand getting up/over/thru something, our monsters are instructed to help you.